+I detailed my experience riding the Road-E+ at its launch last year in Austria, where the infamous Kitzbüheler Horn climb proved almost too much for this mechanically-doped machine.
 The thing might have overheated (Giant has subsequently told us that such abuse fell outside normal operating conditions, ergo, it wasn’t its fault), but I came away deeply impressed with the potential entertainment value of electrified road bikes, and their ability to offer extraordinary riding experiences to cyclists who simply wouldn’t contemplate tackling big distances or mountains on an ordinary bicycle.

 The burning question for us now is whether e-bikes can ever coexist with normal ones, so to find out I recruited Cycling Plus‘ deputy art editor Rob Moxon to ride the Road-E+ with me on the un-assisted TCR.
 Rob is a moderately experienced cyclist who’s let himself go a bit; and I’m a formerly serious cyclist who cheats by being abnormally thin.
 We are a match made, if not in heaven, then perhaps on one of the less well designed dating apps.

 The dam united

 The dam at Llyn Brianne is positively Bond-esque